Quake Port to the Sparkfun Thing Plus and Arduino Nano Matter Boards, with only 276 kB RAM!

 We found that there were several major factors affecting speed:

 Note!
 As a reader has pointed out (see comment section), the above information (now struck through) do not correspond to actual speed one could typically get from a 1996-era Pentium-based PC.
 In fact, the reported read throughput was about 50-70 MB/s at best.
 In particular, the speed we mentioned are only the maximum theoretical values one could get by using the DRAM with the exact specs reported in the datasheet, and do not take into account for instance, the chipset, and also the CPU bus interface.
 The read latency was not only limited by the DRAM, but also by the controller as well.
 With a 5-2-2-2 bus cycles configuration, at 66 MHz the latency is in the 100ns range.
 In 11 cycles one can read 4 words per chip, i.e. 32 bytes from a 64-bit bus (equivalent to a maximum of 192MB/s not counting any other latency, as well actual CPU clock cycles required to issue the read operation, which might bring the benchmark values down to the reported 50-70 MB/s) .
 Still, the 50-70 MB/s values are much better than our theoretical peak bandwidth of external flash (17 MB/s, i.e. between 3 and 4 slower), and its random read access time (around 2 us).
 The 17 MB/s figure is very close to what we actually achieve, when loading a texture, which is typically at least 1024 bytes large.
 However, when drawing models (see later for explanation), we might read as few as 8 pixels at once.
 This means that these 8 bytes require 2 us + 8/17 us, i.e. 2.5 us, corresponding to a speed of just 3.2 MB/s and not 17 MB/s.
-3.2 MB/s is still about one twentieth what you could get from a 1996 PC, assuming a 5-2 access speed with a 66 MHz bus.
+3.2 MB/s is still about one twentieth what you could get from a 1996 PC, assuming a 5-2 access speed with a 66 MHz bus. - Lack of surface cache: beside the fact that we had to reload from external flash the texture of each surface, we had to calculate on the fly the lighting.

 We addressed the issues above by: